 Bird control specialists can visit your property and advise on the most effective bird proofing methods to prevent and solve the problem of feral pigeons in a building.
 A reliable, simple and cost effective solution is the installation of bird netting which is commonly fitted to warehouse roofs, multi-story car parks, listed buildings, stadiums and hotels to deter pigeons.
 It is virtually invisible and will last around 10 years.

-We are happy to provide a free survey to establish the most effective pigeon control solution for your home or building.
+We are happy to provide a survey to establish the most effective pigeon control solution for your home or building.
 Get in touch today and let our local pigeon deterrent experts and knowledgeable specialists help with your pesky pigeon problems.